 Empirical studies examining cultural learning in SA contexts also reflect varying degrees of critically conceptualizing culture as well as considerable differences in the level of complexity and introspection reached with regard to the intercultural learning process and its products.
 Some studies employ quantitative or mixed-methods approaches, operationalized with, for example, the Inventory of Cross-cultural Sensitivity (Cushner, 1986) or Intercultural Development Inventory (Hammer & Bennett, 2001) to measure cultural learning in short-term SA programs.
 The results of such studies (e.g., Hamad & Lee, 2013; Martinsen, 2011; Medina-López-Portillo, 2004) generally suggest that students improve their intercultural sensitivity through SA, with specific factors, such as time spent interacting with native speakers (Martinsen, 2011) and length of sojourn (Medina-López-Portillo, 2004), acting as predictors.
 Nevertheless, Medina-López-Portillo notes that although some “participants became increasingly aware, over time, that culture permeates every aspect of life” (p.
 188), they “returned from Mexico [their SA destination] speaking about its culture in absolute terms” (p.
 195), thus questioning the extent of intercultural learning possible even on mid- and long-term sojourns.
+Similarly, in her investigation of short-term SA in Germany, Brubaker (2007) confirms that students equated cultural learning with identifying and comparing tangible cultural differences and, moreover, were limited in their deeper investigations by their lack of an investigate framework and language to express their thoughts.

 Studies using qualitative approaches, on the other hand, tend to connect models of intercultural learning with notions of identity to reach more introspective results.
 Based on Bennett’s (1993) DMIS and Kramsch’s (1993) notion of “third place/culture,” Smolcic (2013) investigated a SA immersion experience for teachers and found that guided reflection practices with cultural facilitators (instructors, host family, researcher) increased her participant’s intercultural learning.
 Jackson (2013) also employed Bennett’s model along with poststructuralist identity theory and found that sojourners’ “self-identities” and intercultural learning were affected by a complex interaction of sociocultural factors (e.g., social networks, host receptivity), personality attributes (e.g., degree of ethnocentrism, reflexivity), depth of investment in language and intercultural growth, and degree of self-analysis/reflection.
 Her participant, Kingston, a Hong Kong Chinese who studied abroad in Canada, appeared to rely often on an “us vs. them” discourse and “had difficulty accepting cultural difference, and, by the end of his stay, his social networks consisted almost exclusively of Asian students and his Chinese relatives” (p.
 199).
-By closely exploring the developmental trajectory of her participant, Jackson draws a complex picture of sojourners’ intercultural learning and suggests that pedagogical intervention may help learners arrive at more nuanced views of culture and cultural learning.
-The tendency of sojourners to experience a strengthened sense of national identity, possibly connected with a consolidation of negative stereotypes of the host culture/country, has also been reported in other studies (e.g., Isabelli-García, 2006; Jackson, 2008, 2010; Kinginger, 2008; c.f., Block, 2007; Kinginger, 2009; Plews, 2015).
-Plews (2015) thus concludes that research on intercultural learning in SA contexts often takes on “one of two mutually exclusive stances, even if to varying degrees: a less interculturally aware and more enhanced national self, or a more interculturally aware self who feels less of a need to evoke a national sense of self.”
+By closely exploring the developmental trajectory of her participant, Jackson draws a complex picture of sojourners’ intercultural learning and suggests that pedagogical intervention may help learners arrive at more nuanced views of culture and cultural learning (see also Brubaker, 2007; Jackson, 2009).
+The tendency of sojourners to experience a strengthened sense of national identity, possibly connected with a consolidation of negative stereotypes of the host environment, has also been reported in other studies (e.g., Isabelli-García, 2006; Jackson, 2008, 2010; Kinginger, 2008; Plews, 2015; Tusting, Crawshaw & Callen, 2002; see also Block, 2007; Kinginger, 2009).
+Plews (2015) thus concludes that previous research on intercultural learning in SA contexts “might lead to a simplistic equation in which less intercultural is equated with more national and more intercultural equals less national” (p.
+286).
 Plews’ study of Canadian sojourners rather questions such trends by showing the complexity and variability of aspects of nationality and interculturality in learners’ self-constructions.